-More recently, Phil has been working with OU Validation and Partnerships as a Chair for Validation, Revalidation and Major Changes panels.
-He was appointed as a member of the School's Academic Staff Promotions Group, Learning & Teaching Group, has been a mentor for staff submitting cases for promotion to Senior Lecturer, is a facilitator for academic colleagues formulating their research and scholarship development plans and is building his portfolio of published work.
-He continues to hold effective registration with the Nursing and Midwifery Council, is a Fellow of the Society for Education and Training and a member of the Royal College of Nursing.
+More recently, Phil has been working with OU Validation Partnerships as a Chair for Validation, Revalidation and Major Changes panels.
+He was appointed as a member of the School's Academic Staff Promotions Group, Learning & Teaching Group, is a mentor for new appointees and staff submitting cases for promotion to Senior Lecturer, a facilitator for academic colleagues formulating their research and scholarship development plans and is building his portfolio of published work.
+He continues to hold effective registration with the Nursing & Midwifery Council, is a Fellow of the Society for Education & Training and a member of the Royal College of Nursing.
 He is currently undertaking a part-time EdD with Newcastle University and is scheduled to complete this award in 2023.

 Research interests include: